aciumac-apptio/terraform-aws-instance-example/README.md

 # Basic module to practice publishing

-Terraform module, which creates an S3 backup of the kv store store secrets for Hashicorp Vault.

 ## Usage

 A Terraform module designed to deploy an ec2 instance with Apache server and run a simple script that stores outputs in the directory where the terraform apply was run.